Hong Kong protesters plan to disrupt airport after night of chaos

 HONG KONG (Reuters) - Pro-democracy demonstrators planned on Sunday to choke travel routes to Hong Kong’s international airport after a chaotic night of running battles between police and masked protesters, the latest wave of unrest to hit the Chinese-ruled city.

-Protest organisers have urged the public to overwhelm road and rail links to the airport on Sunday and Monday, potentially disrupting flights.
-A similar so-called “stress test” of the airport last weekend failed.
+Protest organisers have urged the public to overwhelm road and rail links to the airport, one of the world’s busiest, on Sunday and Monday, potentially disrupting flights.
+People would begin gathering at 1 p.m.
+(0500 GMT), protest groups said.

+The airport closed one of its car parks and advised passengers to use public transport, without giving a reason.

+A similar so-called “stress test” of the airport last weekend failed to gain momentum.
+Three weeks ago, some flights were delayed or cancelled after protesters swarmed the airport.

 Late on Saturday and into the early hours, police fired tear gas, water cannon and rubber bullets and protesters threw petrol bombs, escalating clashes that have plunged the Asian financial centre into its worst political crisis in decades.